| CERTIFICATE, practice. A writing made in any court, and

 who carries a challenge is also punishable by indictment.
 In most of the states,

+this barbarous practice is punishable by special laws.
 3. In most of the civilized nations challenging another to fight. is a crime,

 as calculated to destroy the public peace; and those who partake in the offence